AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-50/acsd-60441-updating-customers-via-v1-customers-rest-api.md

 <u>Actual results</u>:

-You get the following error.
+You get the following error:

     ```json
     {